-- The primary consideration is to begin any activity, practice, etc. with a clean space. - Clean/sanitize surfaces with cleaner/accepted methods listed on the Environmental Protection Agency's list of disinfectants for use against SARS-CoV-2 as directed by the CDC, or as may be reasonably necessary. - Mats/surfaces should be cleaned at least each day of activity or as needed according to current guidelines. - If different groups are meeting in the same space at different times, mats/surfaces should be cleaned between groups. - Provide access to handwashing areas and wash hands during breaks or as reasonably necessary, with particular attention after participating in stunts. - Athletes, coaches, and support staff who are a member of a high-risk group or live at home with a member of a high-risk group should consider attending training sessions virtually. - Athletes and parents should be made aware of current best practices for minimizing the spread. - Athletes should be sure to wash their hands thoroughly and/or use hand sanitizer before, during, and after practice and should avoid touching their face. - Athletes should maintain their equipment themselves and there should be no other shared equipment, including, but not limited to the following:
+- The primary consideration is to begin any activity, practice, etc. with a clean space. - Clean/sanitize surfaces with cleaner/accepted methods listed on the Environmental Protection Agency's list of disinfectants for use against SARS-CoV-2 as directed by the CDC, or as may be reasonably necessary. - Mats/surfaces should be cleaned at least each day of activity or as needed according to current guidelines. - If different groups are meeting in the same space at different times, mats/surfaces should be cleaned between groups. - Athletes, coaches, and support staff who are a member of a high-risk group or live at home with a member of a high-risk group should consider attending training sessions virtually. - Athletes and parents should be made aware of current best practices for minimizing the spread.